-When back-end controllers are added to the fibre-channel SAN and are included in the same switch zone as a SAN Volume Controller Cluster the cluster will automatically discover the back-end controller and will integrate the controller to determine what storage it is presented to the SAN Volume Controller.
+When back-end controllers are added to the fibre-channel SAN and are included in the same switch zone as a cluster, the cluster will automatically discover the back-end controller and will integrate the controller to determine what storage it is presented to the node.
 The SCSI LUs presented by the back-end controller will be displayed as unmanaged MDisks.
-If however the configuration of the back-end controller is modified after this has occurred then the SAN Volume Controller may be unaware of these configuration changes.
-This task allows a user to request the SAN Volume Controller to re-scan the fibre-channel SAN to update the list of unmanaged Mdisks.
+If however the configuration of the back-end controller is modified after this has occurred then the cluster may be unaware of these configuration changes.
+This task allows a user to request the cluster to re-scan the fibre-channel SAN to update the list of unmanaged MDisks.

-Note: The automatic discovery performed by SAN Volume Controller does not write anything to a unmanaged MDisk.
-It is only when a the user instructs the SAN Volume Controller to add a MDisk to a managed disk group or use a Mdisk to create an image mode virtual disk that the storage will actually be used.
+Note: The automatic discovery performed by the cluster does not write anything to a unmanaged MDisk.
+It is only when a the user instructs the cluster to add a MDisk to a managed disk group or use a MDisk to create an image mode virtual disk that the storage will actually be used.

 Discovering MDisks: Check to see which MDisks are available by issuing the svctask detectmdisk command to manually scan the fibre-channel network for any MDisks.
-Issue the svcinfo Ismdiskcandidate command to show the unmanaged MDisks.
+Issue the svcinfo lsmdiskcandidate command to show the unmanaged MDisks.
 These MDisks have not been assigned to an MDisk group.
-Alternatively, you can issue the svcinfo Ismdisk command to view all of the MDisks.
+Alternatively, you can issue the svcinfo lsmdisk command to view all of the MDisks.